SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 As a result, it matches all possible remaining values, and a ``default`` case is not needed to make the ``switch`` statement exhaustive.

-In the example above,
-``x`` and ``y`` are declared as constants with the ``let`` keyword, because there is no need to modify their values within the body of the case.
-However, they could have been declared as variables instead, with the ``var`` keyword.
-If this had been done, a temporary variable would have been created and initialized with the appropriate value.
-Any changes to that variable would only have an effect within the body of the case.

 .. _ControlFlow_Where:

 Where